Share Your Film

 We are not accepting any hard copy submission forms or discs, so please carefully read and follow all of the steps below to be considered in the competition:

 - Fill out a submission form.
 At the end of the form, it will ask you to upload a high-quality version of your video.
-Be sure to title. your entry in the following style: [Entry Title_Your First Name_Your Last Name].
-You will also need to have your music source(s) ready to enter as well.
+Be sure to title your entry for upload and in the submission form in the following style: Entry Title_Your First Name_Your Last Name.
+An example would be Lifelong Learning_John_Smith.
+You will also need to have your audio/music source(s) and accompanying licenses (if applicable) ready to enter at that time.

-- Upload your video and complete the submission form before the deadline on Friday, 16 September 2022 at midnight.
+- Complete the submission form and upload your video before the deadline on Monday, 2 October 2023 at midnight.
 Early submissions are gladly welcomed, but late videos will not be considered.

 If you have any problems or questions about the submission form or uploading your video, please email firstname.lastname@example.org for help.

-Winning videos will be screened during our International Study Programs Film Festival event held in November during International Education Week (IEW) 2022.
-More details on that TBA.
+Winning videos will be screened during our International Study Programs Film Festival event held in November during International Education Week (IEW) 2023.
 You do not have to be present to win.

 Legal Terms and Conditions